 Note that you need to set 'controllers' as well as 'adhesion' to proper values if you want a player to control a rotor directly.
-If a rotor is owned by a player Section 7.4.11 [fl_thief], page 176 and Section 9.5.62 [st_thief], page 304 will steal items from it.
+If a rotor is owned by a player Section 7.4.12 [fl_thief], page 178, and Section 9.5.65 [st_thief], page 308, will steal items from it.

-An Section 10.2.4 [ac_marble], page 321 will temporarily transform into a rotor when it activates an Section 8.3.10 [it_drop], page 189.
+An Section 10.2.4 [ac_marble], page 325, will temporarily transform into a rotor when it activates an Section 8.3.10 [it_drop], page 191.
 During the 5 seconds of transformation the actor is a real immortal rotor with the identity inclusive the 'essential_id' of the former marble.
 After the period is over it transforms back to its original kind.

+range values: float number; default: 5.0

-rangevalues: float number;default: 5.0The distance up to which victims are hunted. strength values: float number; default: +10.0 The force that drives the rotor to its victims. gohome values: true, false; default: true Behaviour of a rotor without victim in range. attacknearest values: true, false; default: true Behaviour of a rotor with multiple victims in range prefercurrent values: float number in range [0.0 - 1.0]; default: +0.0 Likelihood of attack strategy.
+The distance up to which victims are hunted.

+strength values: float number; default: +10.0

+The force that drives the rotor to its victims.

+gohome values: true, false; default: true

+Behaviour of a rotor without victim in range.

+attacknearest values: true, false; default: true

+Behaviour of a rotor with multiple victims in range

+prefercurrent values: float number in range [0.0 - 1.0]; default: +0.0 Likelihood of attack strategy.
 You will usually use this attribute in combination with 'attacknearest' set to 'true'.
-The Level 'Toreador' is an example of the behavior of such rotors. mass values: positive float number; default: 0.8; access: read only ac_rotor: color = nil, controllers = CTRL_NONE, owner = nil
+The Level 'Toreador' is an example of the behavior of such rotors.

+ac_rotor: color = nil, controllers = CTRL_NONE, owner = nil